Scotland: getting the right treatment and care

 What should happen if I’ve had a suspected first seizure?

 If you go to A&E (Accident and Emergency) after your first seizure, they might do some tests to try and work out what caused it.
-It’s unlikely you’ll be diagnosed with epilepsy after a single seizure.
+It can help diagnosis to have an account of what happened when you had your seizure.

-If the doctors at A&E suspect you may have epilepsy they should arrange for you to have an outpatient appointment with an epilepsy specialist.
+If the doctors at A&E think you might have epilepsy, they should arrange for you to have an outpatient appointment with an epilepsy specialist at a first seizure clinic.
 Or they might ask your GP to arrange this.
 An epilepsy specialist is a neurologist with training and expertise in diagnosing and treating epilepsy.
+They are also known as an epileptologist.

 The hospital or your GP should give you advice on what to do if you have another seizure while you are waiting for your appointment with the specialist.